ict-serrano/hpc-interface/README.md

 pytest src/tests
 ```

-The examples of usage can be found in the Swagger UI in the `/ui` path.
+The examples of usage can be found in the Swagger UI `/ui` path.